2ez4ai/2ez4ai.github.io/_posts/2020-10-07-linear_regression-ml02.md

 $$\begin{aligned}\hat w&=\arg\max_w\mathcal{L}(w)\\&=\arg\max_w -\sum_{i=1}^N\frac{1}{2\sigma^2}(y_i-w^Tx_i)^2\\&=\arg\min_w\sum_{i=1}^N(y_i-w^Tx_i)^2\end{aligned},$$

 which is consistent with our analysis in section 1.
-In fact, least squares method has an assumption that the noise is subject to Gaussian distribution.
+In fact, the least squares method has an assumption that the noise follows a Gaussian distribution.

 ## 3.2 Maximum A Posteriori